lanl-aea/waves/docs/computational_practices_introduction.rst

 The practices at the end of the list are more costly to implement and therefore more valuable for mature or long-lived projects.
 However, an engineer familiar with the computational tools implementing these practices will find that even small, short-term projects benefit from implementing all of these concepts.
-In production engineering environments, it is beneficial to implement the full range of computational engineering concepts in a "stub" repository as a starting template for every project.
+In production-engineering environments, it is beneficial to implement the full range of computational engineering concepts in a "stub" repository as a starting template for every project.
 For this purpose, |PROJECT| provides :ref:`modsim_templates` following the tutorials as a starting point, but it is expected that users will want to tailor a template specific to their application.